raspberrypilearning/hows-your-day/en/step_4.md

 For each mood, create a function for each response activity that will be shown to your user.

-You could create three functions for the three mooods the user can choose from.
+You could create three functions for the three moods the user can choose from.

 [[[microbit-function]]]